 Like most other U.S. jurisdictions, Florida is facing an access to justice crisis.
 In civil legal cases, low- and middle-income Florida residents have increasingly gone without legal representation.
 And so far, attempts to bridge the gap between people and the legal services they need have made moderate dents at best.

 As former Florida State Bar President Gregory Coleman wrote about the access to justice gap, “The days for talking, studying, and reporting are over.
 We need to solve this problem with concrete, incremental steps.
 And we will.”

 How Does Law on Call Fit in to Florida Legal Reform?

 Florida is considering loosening up its law firm ownership regulations.
 So far, however, the state is not considering allowing for “passive ownership” of law firms.
 This excludes Law on Call from operating in Florida, as our ownership model is “passive,” aka our owners don’t have anything to do with the practice of law.

 But, we believe the loosening of law firm ownership regulations is a move in the right direction, regardless of if the reforms allow our entity’s existence or not.
 If Florida ever decides to move further in our direction, we’ll be there to offer our services.

 Is Florida the Only State Pursuing Legal Industry Reform?

 No!
 At least a dozen states are considering legal industry reform and researching the access to justice gap.

 In Arizona, legal industry reform is already implemented, and we’ve submitted our application to operate an Alternative Business Structure in the state.
 In California, legal reform recommendations will be submitted by the Working Group no later than Fall 2022—the allowance of nonlawyer-owned law firms is on the table.
-And in Utah, the legal regulatory Sandbox is up and running, and Law on Call has been in operation there since Winter 2021.
+And in Utah, legal reform takes the shape of the legal regulatory Sandbox—Law on Call has been in operation there since Winter 2021.